pimlicolabs/erc20-paymaster/README.md

-# Pimlico ERC20 Paymaster
+# `ERC20Paymaster` contract

 ## Overview

-PimlicoERC20Paymaster is an ERC-4337 Paymaster contract by Pimlico which is able to sponsor gas fees in exchange for ERC20 tokens.
-The contract refunds excess tokens if the actual gas cost is lower than the initially provided amount.
+This repository contains an ERC-4337 paymaster implementation allowing users to pay for gas fees with ERC-20 tokens, leveraging an oracle to fetch latest prices.
+The contract takes the max fee during the paymaster validation step, and refunds excess tokens if the actual gas cost is lower than the initially provided amount.
 It also allows updating price configuration and withdrawing tokens by the contract owner.
-The contract uses an Oracle to fetch the latest token prices.

 ## Features
-- ERC20 token payments for transaction fees
+- ERC-20 token payments for transaction fees
 - Refunding excess tokens based on actual gas cost
 - Updating price configuration
 - Withdrawing tokens by contract owner
 - Fetching latest token prices using an Oracle

 ## Contract
-The PimlicoERC20Paymaster contract inherits from BasePaymaster.
+The ERC20Paymaster contract inherits from BasePaymaster.

 ### Functions
 - constructor: Initializes the PimlicoERC20Paymaster contract with the given parameters.